 United States Mining

-BMI View: Â The Â US mining industry will see steady, if modest , expansion to 2018. Â The bulk of mineral output and mining investment in the Americas region will occur in developing markets in Latin America.
-Still, the US's mining industry value will reach US D13 5 bn in 2018 as the country's stable economic and political environment, coupled with its long history of mining and its significant mineral reserves...
+BMI View: Â The Â US mining industry will remain among the largest in the world, but will see just modest expansion to 2018 . Â The bulk of mineral output and mining investment in the Americas region will occur in developing markets in Latin America.
+Still, the US's mining industry value will reach US D13 5 bn in 2018 as the country's stable economic and political environment, coupled with its long history of mining and its...

 Oil & Gas